Reuse of syringes major cause of Hepatitis

 He highlighted that Hepatitis is the highest cause of mortality globally and viral Hepatitis B and C are major health challenges, affecting 325 million people globally.

 Pakistan bears almost 80 percent of the disease burden and almost 12 million people are suffering from Hepatitis B or C.

-The majority of people get this infection in healthcare settings without being aware of it while major risk factors for the transmission of Hepatitis B and C infection are therapeutic injections, syringe reuse, surgery, improper sterilisation of invasive medical devices, blood transfusion, hospitalisation and sharing of razors while getting shave from barbers.
+The majority of people get this infection in healthcare settings without being aware of it while major risk factors for the transmission of Hepatitis B and C infection are therapeutic injections, syringe reuse, surgery, improper sterilisation of invasive medical devices, blood transfusion, hospitalisation and sharing of razors while getting a shave from barbers.

 The WHO estimates that approximately 71 million people worldwide have chronic Hepatitis C infection and around 400, 000 people die every year from it, mostly of cirrhosis or liver cancer whereas unsafe injections play a major role in transmitting Hepatitis C.

-The report highlighted that the Punjab is the first province in country to address this issue by introducing a policy to ensure that 90 percent of all syringes used in the health sector are auto-disable, meaning that they cannot be used more than once.
+The report highlighted that Punjab is the first province in the country to address this issue by introducing a policy to ensure that 90 per cent of all syringes used in the health sector are auto-disable, meaning that they cannot be used more than once.

 The data shows that as many as 47,000 barbers and beauty salons were registered and more than 2100000 safe barber kits were distributed among peddler’s barbers in all districts of Punjab in order to eradicate the second largest reason of spreading hepatitis.

 The statistic further showed that the Hepatitis B birth dose was also introduced and more than 700000 newborns have been vaccinated in last one year.

 Moreover, around 42,300 jail inmates were screened and vaccinated with Hepatitis B, whereas some 1,00,000 truck drivers, transgender and special school children were also screened and vaccinated.